TheRoro/Polytype-Layout/README.md

 ## Choosing the Right Keyboard Layout: Exploring the Advantages of the Polytype Layout

 "Why?" you may ask.
-Well, having experienced both QWERTY and Colemak layouts myself, I've come to appreciate that each layout possesses its own unique strengths and weaknesses, which can vary depending on the individual and their specific needs.
-For example, a programmer who frequently uses Vim might not prioritize shortcuts like Ctrl+Z, Ctrl+X, Ctrl+C, and Ctrl+V since they may not rely on them as much.
+Well, having experienced both [QWERTY](https://en.wikipedia.org/wiki/QWERTY) and [Colemak](https://en.wikipedia.org/wiki/Colemak) layouts myself, I've come to appreciate that each layout possesses its own unique strengths and weaknesses, which can vary depending on the individual and their specific needs.
+For example, a programmer who frequently uses Vim might not prioritize shortcuts like `Ctrl+Z`, `Ctrl+X`, `Ctrl+C`, and `Ctrl+V` since they may not rely on them as much.
 On the other hand, individuals who heavily depend on these classic shortcuts would consider them indispensable.

 Moreover, different use cases call for different priorities.
-Gamers who predominantly use the WASD keys for gaming may prioritize a layout that accommodates this requirement.
-Conversely, proficient typists who have become accustomed to the placement of the comma and period keys may find it disruptive to change their location.
+Gamers who predominantly use the **WASD keys** for gaming may prioritize a layout that accommodates this requirement.
+Conversely, proficient typists who have become accustomed to the placement of the _comma_ and _period keys_ may find it disruptive to change their location.

-Regardless of your specific needs, there are numerous ergonomic and finger-friendly keyboard layouts available, all of which offer substantial advantages over QWERTY.
-So, any choice you make is a step towards improvement.
-However, allow me to present a chart that highlights one of the greatest strengths of the Polytype Layout.
+Regardless of your specific needs, there are numerous ergonomic and finger-friendly keyboard layouts available, all of which offer _substantial advantages over QWERTY_.
+So, \*any choice you make is a step towards **improvement\***.
+However, allow me to present a chart that highlights one of the greatest strengths of the **Polytype Layout**.

 <table cellpadding="4">
   <tbody><tr>